FredHutch/tfcb_2022/lectures/lecture04/04-vim/README.md

 If you want to find the next item, hit `n`.
 You can go back using `Ctrl-o` as described before.

+## Find / Replace

+This is a colon command using the search function.

+Let's say we want to change every instance of 'citizen' in this speech to 'computer programmer'.
+To do this use this command:

+`:%s/citizen/computer_programmer/g`

+If you want to change every instance in the whole document with out confirming each one, the basic structure is as follows:

+`:%s/input/output/g`

+*If you want your search term to have a space or a special character you need to use the escape character

 ## Cutting and pasting